mnr/writing-wip/dimensions_living_book/pedicure.md

 "Oh, ick," Greta says.
 She's looking at my painted fingernails.
 "That color is too red.
 I'm going to pick something different."
 She paws through the box of Rust-Oleum bottles and comes out with fire-engine red.

 I now have a problem which will compound itself in the coming days.
 I can stop and switch to match Greta's choice, but this means enduring the grinding necessary to remove the current color.
 I elect to continue with Valentine Fuschia for my remaining fifteen nails.
-The manicurist irradiates my fingers with some army-surplus plutonium and the polish becomes heat-resistant and immune to chipping.
+The manicurist irradiates my fingers with army-surplus plutonium and the polish becomes heat-resistant and immune to chipping.
 Those are qualities of good engine paint, so I assume that is true here as well.

 Manicures and pedicures aren't unpleasant; unlike dental work, giving blood, or a vasectomy.
 Greta and I laugh at the absurdity of it all, then go to Culver's for a treat of frozen custard.
 The server at Culver's gives my fingers a glance, then takes our order.
 I can tell there is something slightly askew about our interaction, but don't spend time puzzling it out.